WebSockets setup - General description

 A Groovy action requires Groovy script to create the message and link it to a topic.
 You need to use the GUID of the topic to do this.
 The Groovy action is suitable for more complex messages.

-The following Groovy script class is available in Intrexx so that a WebSocket message and the link to a topic can be created using a Groovy action.
+So that a WebSocket message and the link to a topic can be created via a Groovy action, the following Groovy script class is available in Intrexx:

 de.uplanet.lucy.server.websocket.groovy.GroovyWebSocketTopic